niall-lacework/Advent-Of-Code/README.md

 ## Acknowledgements

-Thanks to [Eric Wastl](https://github.com/topaz) for creating and managing the Advent of Code project.
+Thanks [Eric Wastl](https://github.com/topaz) for creating and managing the Advent of Code project.